-Man arrested on terror charges after uranium found on package at Heathrow
+Man arrested on suspicion of terror offences after uranium found at Heathrow

 “However, detectives are continuing with their inquiries to ensure this is definitely the case.”

-Earlier this week, Colonel Hamish de Bretton-Gordon, a chemical and biological weapons expert, told the BBC Radio 4 Today programme that people should be reassured that the trace amount of uranium was detected.
+On Wednesday, Colonel Hamish de Bretton-Gordon, a chemical and biological weapons expert and former head of the UK’s nuclear defence regiment, told the BBC Radio 4 Today programme that people should be reassured that the substance was detected.

-He said: “It’s very clear that the comprehensive surveillance network that we have in place in this country, run by the security services, the police and others, has actually worked and picked up potentially a very dangerous containment that could provide a threat.”
+He said: “It’s very clear that the comprehensive surveillance network that we have in place in this country, run by the security services, the police and others, has actually worked and picked up potentially a very dangerous containment that could provide a threat.

+“In this country, I think people should be pretty reassured that we’re not going to see dirty bombs from this type of material.”

+Asked what could have happened to the metal, he said: “If it is for nefarious reasons, for bad reasons, to create mayhem by Iranians or some sort of Russian proxy, then that is an area of concern.